Jim Walsh is the longest tenured assistant coach on Brett Boretti’s staff, in his ninth season alongside the Columbia skipper.

 Walsh joined the Columbia staff as an assistant after serving as the head baseball coach at St. Peter’s College for four seasons.

 During games, Walsh serves as the Lions' bench coach and spends time working with the outfielders.
-SInce joining the Columbia coaching staff, seven Lions' outfielders have accumulated 12 All-Ivy League selections, including the Ancient Eight's most recent three-time first team selection Dario Pizzano (2010-12).
+SInce joining the Columbia coaching staff, nine Lions' outfielders have accumulated 15 All-Ivy League selections, including the Ancient Eight's most recent three-time first team selection Dario Pizzano (2010-12).

 Playing at Upsala College in East Orange, N.J. under coach Ed Lyons, who spent over 50 years in the game, Walsh was the 1989 New Jersey College Division Player of the Year as a pitcher and All-Middle Atlantic Conference as a designated hitter.
 He graduated in 1989 with a degree in business administration.